-Psychological Assessments focus on personality and behavioral characteristics.
-These types of assessments may be used to offer clarity about a mental health diagnosis or identify the presence of certain tendencies.
-For example, a psychological assessment may help identify symptoms of depression, anxiety or OCD, or distinguish between diagnoses such as depression and bipolar disorder.
-These types of psychological assessments can also be helpful when creating a treatment plan for individual therapy.
+Psychological Evaluations focus on personality and behavioral characteristics.
+These types of evaluations may be used to clarify an emotional health diagnosis or identify the presence of certain personality tendencies.
+For example, a psychological evaluation may help identify symptoms of depression, anxiety or OCD, or distinguish between diagnoses such as depression and bipolar disorder.
+These types of psychological evaluations can also be helpful when creating a treatment plan for individual therapy or for medication management.

 If your child appears nervous prior to testing, validate their emotions and assure him or her that the process is similar to working with a teacher or tutor.
 Remind your child that they will not be graded on their performance and that they should focus on trying to do their best work.

 General pre-testing guidelines:

 Typically parents are not present during testing.
 If your child is extremely nervous, parents may stay for a portion of testing, easing the transition and allowing for the child to feel more comfortable.

 A: Our approach to evaluation is comprehensive and personalized to meet each client’s unique needs.
 We utilize over 25 empirically supported test measures, which ensures the broadest scope of examination while allowing us to address specific concerns or goals.
 Each finalized report includes diagnosis if indicated, as well as specific recommendations, accommodations and treatment options.